Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Conclusion

 \section{Conclusion}

 We explore the ambiguity induced by perspective distortion in image crops.
-We provide an intuitive understanding of this ambiguity using parallelepipeds and propose an intrinsics-aware positional encoding (\methodname) that incorporates the location of the image crop in the field of the view of the camera. \methodname is effective on several tasks involving prediction of 3D attributes from a single image, \ie 3D pose estimation of articulated objects in contact, dense metric depth prediction, and 3D object detection.
-As future work, we could apply \methodname to tasks involving the prediction of fine-grained attributes, \eg full 3D shape from a single image.
+We provide an intuitive understanding of this ambiguity using parallelepipeds and propose an intrinsics-aware positional encoding (\camenc) that incorporates the location of the image crop in the field of the view of the camera.
+Experimental evaluation across three 3D from a single image tasks (3D pose estimation of articulated objects in contact, dense metric depth prediction and 3D object detection) reveals the effectiveness of \camenc.

-\boldparagraph{Limitations} Our analysis only considered geometry of projection.
-It will be interesting to assess if shading or other cues help alleviate the ambiguity.
-Our \methodname encoding requires camera intrinsics which are typically present in image metadata but they may not always be available.

-\boldparagraph{Acknowledgements} We thank Matthew Chang, Shaowei Liu, Anand Bhattad \& Kashyap Chitta for feedback on the draft, and David Forsyth for useful discussion.
+\boldparagraph{Acknowledgements} We thank Matthew Chang, Shaowei Liu, Anand Bhattad and Kashyap Chitta for feedback on the draft, and David Forsyth for useful discussion.
 This material is based upon work supported by an NSF CAREER Award (IIS2143873), NASA (80NSSC21K1030), an NVIDIA Academic Hardware Grant, and the NCSA Delta System (supported by NSF OCI 2005572 and the State of Illinois).